 Will the LGBT+ Law of 2023 quickly transform sex education?

 Unfortunately, not in the short term.
-The law is an important step in officially recognizing the need for respect, but it is more of a statement of principles than a law with clear goals and penalties.
+The law is an important step in officially recognising the need for respect, but it is more a statement of principles than a law with clear goals and penalties.
 Its effective implementation depends on the political will of each municipality and school, and it will still face significant resistance.
 It is a foundation for future changes, not an immediate solution.

 What Do the Data Reveal?